WiFi Password Generator for Router WPA2/WPA3 Passwords

 WPA2 and WPA3 support passwords between 8 and 63 characters.
 We recommend at least 12 characters for good security, and 16 or more for strong protection against brute-force attacks.

-What makes a WiFi password secure?
+What is a good WiFi password?

 Is this password generator safe to use?